zeroamps/Tooling/Git/README.md

 `git branch -D <branch>` or `git branch -d -f|--force <branch>` forces delete the specified branch, even if it has unmerged changes.

+`git branch -u <repository>/<remotebranch>` links the current local branch with a remote branch then you can just use `git push` and `git pull` without specifying a repository or a branch.

+`git branch -u <repository>/<remotebranch> <localbranch>` links a local branch with a remote branch then you can just use `git push` and `git pull` without specifying a repository or a branch.

 ***

 `git checkout <branch>|<commit>|<file>` switches branches, commits or files is a straightforward operation.